Resources

 Untying Things Together is both an intellectual history of major theoretical paradigms and a call for their reexamination and renewal.
 Revisiting many of the topics he has addressed in previous work, Santner proposes a new way of conceptualizing the eros of thinking, attuned to how our minds and bodies individually and collectively incorporate or “encyst” on a void at the heart of things.
 Rather than proposing a “return to theory,” Santner’s book simply employs theory as a way of further “(un)tying together” the resources of philosophy, art and literature, theology, psychoanalysis, political thought, and more.

-How To Make Sense Of Any Mess: A Comprehensive Guide
+How To Make Sense Of Any Mess: Information Architecture For Everybody

 Philosophy Literature And Life In Theory: Exploring the...